-Sometimes your data type may require a second axis.
+Sometime, one value axis for a chart is not enough!
 The sample data that we took for this tutorial pertains to the average temperature and rainfall in London across the 12 calendar months of a year.
 Figure 1 below shows a chart that depicts this data from January to December.
-The temperature is depicted in Celsius and the rainfall is in millimeters.
-What you should note carefully is that the value range of temperature spans between 30 and 70, whereas the range for rainfall is in between 0 to 12 (approximately).
+The temperature is depicted in degrees celsius and the rainfall is in millimeters.
+What you should note carefully is that the value range of temperature spans between 0 to 12 (approximately) whereas the range for rainfall is between 30 and 70.
 A chart that results from this data doesn't live up to the comparison since we are trying to compare items that are from different data ranges.

 Figure 2: Format Data Series option selected

 - This step opens the Format Data Series Task Pane, as shown in Figure 3, below.
 Make sure that the Series Options button is selected as shown highlighted in red within Figure 3.
 Then, select the Series Options (highlighted in blue within Figure 3) within the Format Data Series Task Pane.
 Thereafter, select the Secondary Axis radio button, as shown highlighted in green within Figure 3.

 Figure 3: Secondary axis radio button selected for one of the series

 - This action adds a secondary value axis that maps your selected series, as shown in Figure 4, below.
 Note that axis labels on both the value axes show different numbered ranges.
 The primary value axis displays minimum and maximum values between 0 and 14, and the secondary value axis spans a completely different range between 0 and 80.

 - We might have solved the problem of comprehending actual values better now, but we have a new problem to solve!
 As you can see in Figure 4 above, one data series is overlapping the other.
 Columns depicting rainfall are completely hiding most of the columns representing the average temperature.